 You’ll find quickly that the ability to make an index in the front of your bullet Journal as you go will help you find critical information later on.

 Ultimately there’s no need to use fancy journals.
-I have seen plenty of people use composition notebooks or inexpensive journals they may have been found at the stationary store.
+I have seen plenty of people use composition notebooks or inexpensive journals they may have found at the stationary store.
 I wouldn’t personally use a Journal that was entirely blank because I’d have to hand draw all the lines and headings but if that sounds exciting to you, enjoy.

 So you decide how big, how colorful, how artsy or how practical yours will be.

 I know we all love the calendar in our phones, the one that reminds us automatically of upcoming birthdays and appointments.
 But seeing a whole month at a glance on paper is still something very powerful.

 Because Bullet Journals are not yearly agendas, you need to create your own calendar each month.
 I personally don’t have time to sit and draw a calendar every single month and I wasn’t fond of the simple calendar showed in the video above, so I made myself printable calendars that fit perfectly in the regular A5 journals.